CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

  * `INSTANCE_NUMBER` : See below

+ * `IGNORE_FROM_BUILDCACHE`: allow users to specify paths to ignore when the build cache archive is created.
+Must be relative to your application root.
+ (ex: `foo/bar:foo/baz` where `bar` or `baz` can be either a folder or a file)

 ### What is the `INSTANCE_NUMBER` variable used for?

 This variable allows your application to differentiate each running node on the applicative level.